-Internal Exclusion, Suspension, Off Site Direction and Permanent Exclusion
+Suspension, Off Site Direction and Permanent Exclusion

-- Withdrawal, Internal exclusion, suspension, off site direction (short term placement at a local school) may all be used as a consequence for incidents of serious misbehaviour or persistent misbehaviour and breaking of the school rules. - The school may also issue a pupil who is persistently breaking the rules with an offsite direction in order to improve a pupil's behaviour and avoid further suspension or permanent exclusion.
+- Suspension, off site direction (placement at a local school or alternative provision) may all be used a consequence for incidents of serious misbehaviour or persistent misbehaviour and breaking of the school rules. - The school may also issue a pupil who is persistently breaking the rules with an offsite direction in order to improve a pupil's behaviour and avoid further suspension or permanent exclusion.
 This means arrangements will be made for the pupil to be educated at a partnering provision in the Local Authority.
-This may be for a period of up to two school weeks. - Permanent Exclusion will always be used as a last resort and to deal with the most severe behaviour.
-Below is a list of behaviours for which permanent exclusion or a managed move might be considered - Persistent and defiant misbehaviour. - Distributing, supplying or selling illegal substances or legal highs on site. - Verbally or physically threatening a member of staff or pupils. - Physical assault on a member of staff or pupil. - Using derogatory language towards a member of staff or pupil e.g., racist, homophobic, sexual. - Misuse of the school's IT systems, including sharing login details for the purpose of allowing "hackers" to use the system to disrupt lessons or abuse staff or pupils. - Being in possession of an offensive weapon.
+This may be for a period of one week up to two terms and does not require the consent of a parent/carer. - In some cases, following a successful offsite direction, pupils and their parents and carers may be offered a permanent managed move to that school.
+Parent/Carers have the legal right to accept or decline a permanent managed move. - Permanent Exclusion will always be used as a last resort and to deal with the most severe behaviour.
+Below is a list of behaviours for which permanent exclusion or a managed move might be considered: - Persistent and defiant misbehaviour. - Distributing, supplying or selling illegal substances or legal highs on site. - Verbally or physically threatening a member of staff or pupils. - Physical assault on a member of staff or pupil. - Using derogatory language towards a member of staff or pupil e.g., racist, homophobic, sexual. - Misuse of the school's IT systems, including sharing login details for the purpose of allowing "hackers" to use the system to disrupt lessons or abuse staff or pupils. - Being in possession of an offensive weapon.
+Being in possession of a pointed/bladed article

-- Being in possession of a pointed/bladed article - Persistent bullying or harassment, including cyber bullying.
-Being in possession of a pointed/bladed article. - Sexual assault, harassment, or sexually harmful behaviour - Sharing or Distributing images or videos or other pupils or staff (including those which are indecent or sexualised) - Bringing a dangerous and threatening situation to the school e.g., coordinating other people to attend the school or its local area for the purpose of causing confrontation with other members of the school community - Serious misbehaviour or antisocial behaviour on the way to and from the school or in the local community outside of school hours which brings the school into disrepute e.g., involvement in the selling or distribution of banned substances, involvement in violent criminal activity, fighting that creates dangerous unsafe situations for other members of the school community. - Making serious false allegations against a member of staff. - Serious and intentional damage to school property including graffiti. - Misuse of the school's IT systems e.g., distributing pornographic materials, hacking into restricted areas. - Serious breach by sharing of GDPR data of other members of the school community without permission, including inappropriate images.
+- Persistent bullying or harassment, including cyber bullying.
+Being in possession of a pointed/bladed article. - Sexual assault, harassment, or sexually harmful behaviour. - Sharing or Distributing images or videos or other pupils or staff (including those which are indecent or sexualised). - Bringing a dangerous and threatening situation to the school e.g., coordinating other people to attend the school or its local area for the purpose of causing confrontation with other members of the school community. - Serious misbehaviour or antisocial behaviour on the way to and from the school or in the local community outside of school hours which brings the school into disrepute e.g., involvement in the selling or distribution of banned substances, involvement in violent criminal activity, fighting that creates dangerous unsafe situations for other members of the school community. - Making serious false allegations against a member of staff. - Serious and intentional damage to school property including graffiti. - Misuse of the school's IT systems e.g., distributing pornographic materials, hacking into restricted areas. - Serious breach by sharing of GDPR data of other members of the school community without permission, including inappropriate images.

-For further details on suspension and exclusions please see our Suspension and Exclusion Policy.
+For further details on suspension and exclusions, please see our Suspension and Exclusion Policy, which will be ratified by Governors in July 2025.